athomasoriginal/clojurescript-30/18-mousemove-text-shadows/README.md

 }
 ```

-In the above we have local mutable state, or state that change within the function.
+In the above we have local mutable state, or state that changes within the function.
 This is an imperative approach.
-You can do something like this in Clojure, but clojure will fight you.
+There is nothing wrong with this for imperative languages and you can do something like this in Clojure, but clojure will fight you.
 The result will be code that is confusing and unmaintainable.
-SO rather than imperative, we can try a more functional approach.
+So rather than imperative, we can try a more functional approach.

 A functional approach could be like this: